Quick testing tips

 For those times when a test needs to wait just a little longer for the application to respond, add a wait step.

-Turn up the load to 10 for your application with the Plan multiplier, which spins up multiple parallel versions of the same Journeys.
+Turn up the load to 10 for your application with the Plan multiplier, which spins up multiple parallel versions of the same tests.

 The Link Crawler plan is great for discovering broken URLs but sometimes you just want to limit the URLs it visits.

-Create your own reports with real-time data on Plan and Journey runs with BigQuery Export feeds.
+Create your own reports with real-time data on plan and test runs with BigQuery Export feeds.

 Integrate with BigQuery to perform ad-hoc analyses on test results.

-Print brief notes about a set of steps in the Journey output with echo steps to remind yourself what a set of steps is all about.
+Print brief notes about a set of steps in the test output with echo steps to remind yourself what a set of steps is all about.

-When debugging Journeys with variables, use echo steps.
+When debugging tests with variables, use echo steps.

-Wonder why a Journey step fails?
+Wonder why a test step fails?
 Check out the performance timeline data for details.

-If a Journey fails intermittently, look for application timing or environment load capacity issues.
+If a test fails intermittently, look for application timing or environment load capacity issues.

-If a Journey fails on a hover step, try replacing recorded hover steps with CSS selector hovers.
+If a test fails on a hover step, try replacing recorded hover steps with CSS selector hovers.

-If a Journey fails to locate a page element that appears present, check if the step includes the right element.
+If a test fails to locate a page element that appears present, check if the step includes the right element.